Bulova is one of the longest running brands in the US watch and clock-making industry. This American brand was founded in 1875 in downtown New York.

 As mentioned above, one of the threats to the Bulova brand name is the counterfeit imitations of their watches.
 These watches that are usually bought in the black market look almost exactly the same as the original ones.
 However, their quality is too far off.

-Since most people can’t usually tell the difference between the authentic Bulovas from the imitations, some sellers take this as an opportunity.
+Since most people can’t usually tell the difference between an authentic Bulova from the imitations, some sellers take this as an opportunity.

 Fine looking watches are being offered at a price lower as compared to authorized dealers making you believe that they are authentic.
 Only when you have worn it for a month will you notice that the watch is losing its accuracy after a month, finally figuring out that it’s actually an imitation.
 Worse, you have bought it at a far greater price that it is worth.